paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Further optical spectra and dynamics of H- and J-systems

 \subsection{Absorption characteristics of H- and J-dimers}

 To put the results presented in section~\ref{sec:aggregates} into perspective, we recapitulate the $g$- and $J$-dependence of the absorption spectra of simple H- and J-coupled vibronic dimers.
 These systems were the focus of much research in the 1960s~\cite{Merrifield1963RadRes,Kasha1963RadRes,Fulton1964JCP} and have since served as the prototypical vibronic molecular aggregates~\cite{Schroeter2015PhysRep,Hestand2018ChemRev}.
-We refer the reader to these references for a more comprehensive analysis.
+We refer the reader to these references for a more comprehensive analysis of vibronic spectra in general.
 Though vibronic dimers with a single oscillator per site by no means require methods such as \mname{} to be solved on modern computing hardware, these simple systems serve as sanity checks for the method and also provide background information to the reader who may be unfamiliar with the spectral properties of vibronic dimers.

 All calculations presented in this appendix are computed using the methodology described in section~\ref{sec:aggregates} with a simple two-site Holstein model.
 Recall that the results presented in section~\ref{sec:aggregates} used $g = 0.71 \omega_0$ and $J = \pm 0.55\omega_0$, which we also use as reference values in this section.
-These parameters place those systems in the most interesting and complex intermediate-coupling regime in which neither of the vibronic and excitonic couplings dominate over the other.
+These parameters place those systems in the most interesting and complex intermediate-coupling regime in which neither the vibronic nor the excitonic coupling dominates over the other.